15 Beautiful Portuguese Phrases, Words, and Sayings

 pineapple on white surface

-“Abacaxi” is a beautiful-looking and -sounding word in Portuguese that is pronounced “ah-bah-kah-shee,” with the “x” sounding like “sh.”
-It has its origin in the Tupi-Guarani language, specifically from the Tupi word “îbá-cassí,” which means “fruit that grinds or shreds.”
-This term was adopted into Portuguese during the colonial period in Brazil when Portuguese explorers encountered the fruit.
-A fun want to know not only because of how it sounds but also it’s usefulness for those who enjoy fruits.
+“Abacaxi” is a visually appealing and pleasant-sounding word pronounced “ah-bah-kah-SHEE,” with the “x” sounding like “sh.”
+It originates from the Tupi-Guarani language, specifically the Tupi word “îbá-cassí,” meaning “fruit that grinds or shreds.”
+Portuguese explorers adopted the term during the colonial period in Brazil.
+It is a fun word to know for both its sound and its usefulness.

 person reaching black heart cutout paper

 In Portuguese, the combination “ão” is a nasal diphthong.
-It is pronounced with a nasalized vowel sound, which can be somewhat challenging for English speakers.
-The closest approximation in English might be the nasalized “ow” sound in “clown,” but with more emphasis on the nasal quality.
-An example of “ão” in Portuguese is in the word “não” (meaning “no”).
-“Coração” is a common word in music and among lovers and esp. useful for the romantic-minded.
+It is pronounced with a nasalized vowel sound, which can be challenging for English speakers.
+An example of this sound appears in the word “não,” meaning “no.” “Coração” is commonly used in music and romantic contexts, making it especially appealing to the romantically inclined.

 closeup photo of green plants